mardiros/pyramid-blacksmith/docs/source/user/configuration.rst

 -----------

-The blacksmith middlewares can also be configured using the configurator, this is going to be documented in the next chapter.
+The blacksmith middlewares can also be configured using the configurator, this is going to be documented in the next chapters.

+In blacksmith, there are global middlewares per ``ClientFactory``, and there are middlewares per ``Client``.
+Global :ref:`middlewares` are usefull for metrics, tracing, caching, but they are not usesull for authentication in a multi user application. :ref:`Middleware Factories` are usefull for that purpose.